Columbian exchange: Of diseases

 The Indigenous population of Peru decreased from about 9 million in the pre-Columbian era, to 600,000 in 1620.
 An estimated 80–95 percent of the Native American population died in epidemics within the first 100–150 years following 1492.
 Nunn and Qian also refer to the calculations of the scientist David Cook: in some cases no one survived due to diseases.
 The deadliest Old World diseases in the Americas were smallpox, measles, whooping cough, chicken pox, bubonic plague, typhus, and malaria.
 Yellow fever was brought to the Americas from Africa, probably by the slave trade.
 Many people in Africa had acquired immunity.
 Europeans suffered higher rates of death than did people of African descent when exposed to yellow fever in the Americas, as numerous epidemics swept the colonies and sugar plantations.

 On the other hand, European exploration of tropical areas was aided by the New World discovery of quinine, the first effective treatment for malaria.
 Cinchona trees from the Andes were processed and quinine was obtained from their bark.
 Europeans suffered from this disease, but some Indigenous populations had developed at least partial resistance to it.
 In Africa, resistance to malaria has been associated with other genetic changes among sub-Saharan Africans and their descendants, which can cause sickle-cell disease.
-The resistance of sub-Saharan Africans to malaria in the southern United States and the Caribbean contributed greatly to the specific character of the Africa-sourced slavery in those regions.
+The resistance of sub-Saharan Africans to malaria in the southern United States and the Caribbean made Africa-sourced slavery more profitable in those regions.